NIXKnight/Ansible-LinuxCommon/README.md

 ## **Role Variables**

-There is one variable `change_hostname` in `defaults/main.yml` based on which the role decides wether to change the hostname or not.
+The variable `change_hostname` in `defaults/main.yml` based on which the role decides wether to change the hostname or not.
 By default it is set to `True`.
 If you don't want to change change hostname, you can set it to `False`.
 See the example below.
 The role sets `inventory_hostname_short` as the hostname.

-based on `setup_sudo` variable, the role can decide if `sudo` related actions should be performed.
+Based on `setup_sudo` variable in `defaults/main.yml`, the role can decide if `sudo` related actions should be performed.
 By defaults its set to `True`.
 You can change it to `False` if you don't want the role to perform `sudo` actions.
+See the example below.

 ## **Dependencies**